Mumbai: Multi-level parking coming up at domestic terminal

-According to airport officials, a multi-level car parking is being built near the Air India office as a solution to the threat the present parking lot poses to the Air Traffic Control tower; mid-day had reported on this issue yesterday
+According to airport officials, a multi-level car parking is being built near the Air India office as a solution to the threat the present parking lot poses to the ATC tower; mid-day had reported on the issue yesterday

 A multi-level car parking (MLCP) facility seems to be the solution to the potential bomb threat to the Air Traffic Control (ATC) tower at the domestic terminal of the city’s airport.

 A day after mid-day reported how the Airports Authority of India (AAI) had warned the city airport officials that the car parking at the domestic terminal was too close to the ATC tower, officials told this correspondent that a new mega car park facility is being built and would be ready within a few months.